notaryproject/notation/specs/commandline/blob.md

 The `notation blob verify` command can be used to verify blob signatures.
 In order to verify signatures, user will need to setup a trust policy file `trustpolicy.blob.json` with Policies for blobs.
 Below are two examples of how a policy configuration file can be setup for verifying blob signatures.

 - The Policy named "wabbit-networks-policy" is for verifying blob artifacts signed by Wabbit Networks.
-- Policy "wildcard-verification-policy" is for auditing verification results when user wants to apply a wildcard policy by not providing `--policy-name` argument in `notation blob verify` command.
+- Policy  named "global-verification-policy" is for auditing verification results when user doesn't not provide `--policy-name` argument in `notation blob verify` command.

 ```jsonc
 {